eleks-front-end/eslint-config-eleks/README.md

 > This version is based on eslint@2.0.0

-> In order to use it, you have to must specify the `next` tag when installing:
+> In order to use it, you have to specify the `next` tag when installing:

     $ npm install eslint@next --save-dev